Flat Roof Decks and Patios

 - Eliminates annual painting and staining of wood decks

-Assembly type 2: Deck on top of flat roof: IB PVC membrane with a wood deck installed over it – a more traditional way of roof deck construction, features an IB Lifetime single-ply membrane with fusion-welded seams.
-This method will ensure permanent water-tightness of your roof deck combined with a deck and railings system built with your choice of wood and pattern.
+A more traditional way of roof deck construction, features an IB Lifetime single-ply membrane with fusion-welded seams.
+This method will ensure permanent water-tightness of your roof deck, combined with a deck and railings system built with your choice of wood and pattern.
 Download IB Roof brochure

-- Allows people to have a more traditional wooden deck / patio.
+- Allows you to have a more traditional wooden deck / patio

-- Allows the creation of beautiful deck designs and the use of steel outdoor furniture.
+- Allows for creation of beautiful deck designs and the use of steel outdoor furniture

 IB 80-mil PVC roofing membrane with composition board deck assembly create this beautiful patio